enzuru/fightcade-matchmaker/README.md

 # Fightcade matchmaking

-This is my attempt at writing a service to provide matchmaking for Fightcade.
+This is my attempt at writing an algorithm to provide matchmaking for Fightcade.

 ## Approach